Munyonyo Martyrs' Shrine: Recent events

 In 2014, Uganda celebrated 50 years since the Uganda Martyrs were canonized and elevated to Sainthood by Pope Paul VI on 18 October 1964.
 Uganda Martyrs Shrine in Munyonyo is a thanksgiving monument for their canonization.
 Official groundbreaking was on 3 May 2015 by Papal Nuncio to Uganda; Archbishop Michael A. Blume and Cardinal Emmanuel Wamala.
 Redevelopment includes construction of new church shrine, museum, offices and martyrdom spots of the saints.

-Since October 2013, shrine is administrated by a Franciscan religious order of Greyfriars - Conventual Franciscans.
+Since October 2013, the shrine has been administered by a Franciscan religious order of Greyfriars - Conventual Franciscans.

 Pope Francis visited and blessed the cornerstone of the Shrine on 27 November 2015 during his journey to Africa.

 The construction of the new church was completed in 2016 and the shrine was consecrated on 28 October 2017 by Cardinal Fernando Filoni.

 On 19 July 2019, The Holy See granted the church the title and dignity of a Minor Basilica.
-The decree was signed by Cardinal Robert Sarah, Prefect of the Congregation for Divine Worship and the Discipline of the Sacraments in behalf of Pope Francis.
+The decree was signed by Cardinal Robert Sarah, Prefect of the Congregation for Divine Worship and the Discipline of the Sacraments on behalf of Pope Francis.